OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: Theoretical Results

 \end{theorem}

 The proof of Thm. \ref{th:upper} is in Appx. \ref{sec:th:upper}.
-Notably, for $N=1$, Thm. \ref{th:upper} coincides with the established upper bound for standard SGD, as discussed in \citep{LiuNNEN23}.
-Importantly, Thm. \ref{th:upper} elucidates that with parallelism $N > 1$, our SGD-based \ours{} algorithm can expedite the standard SGD by a factor of at least $\sqrt{N/\rho}$, where $1/\rho$ quantifies the impact of the error introduced by our kernelized gradient estimation.
-This efficiency gain can be further amplified as the accuracy of our kernelized gradient estimation increases (i.e., a decrease in $\rho$), which is achievable by augmenting $T_0$.
-Intriguingly, Thm. \ref{th:upper} also implies that for a fixed learning rate $\eta$, the parallelism $N$ should remain below $\Delta \eta^2 / (LT\sigma^2\rho)$ to ensure convergence of the function $F$ to a stationary point.
-This theoretical insight is reflected in line 9 of our Algo. \ref{alg:optex}, in which the effective parallelism level is dynamically adjusted, underlining its practical significance for achieving superior optimization performance in our \ours{} framework.
+Of note, our Thm. \ref{th:upper} with $N=1$ aligns with the established upper bound for standard SGD, as discussed in \cite{LiuNNEN23}.
+Importantly, our Thm. \ref{th:upper} elucidates that with parallelism $N > 1$, our SGD-based \ours{} algorithm can expedite the standard SGD by a factor of at least $\sqrt{N/\rho}$, where $1/\rho$ quantifies the impact of the error introduced by our kernelized gradient estimation.
+This efficiency gain can be further amplified as the accuracy of our kernelized gradient estimation increases (i.e., a decrease in $\rho$), which can be achieved by augmenting the number $T_0$ as discussed in our Sec. \ref{sec:theory-grad}.
+In addition, Thm. \ref{th:upper} also demonstrates that for a fixed learning rate $\eta$, there exists a constant $N_{\max}$, e.g., $N_{\max}=2\Delta / (\eta^2 LT\sigma^2\rho)$ in Thm. \ref{th:upper}, the parallelism $N$ should roughly remain below to ensure the fastest convergence of function $F$ to a stationary point.
+In contrast, if $N$ exceeds $N_{\max}$, our SGD-based \ours{} will underperform due to the increased gradient estimation error.
+This observation is further supported by the results presented in Appx. \ref{sec:app:more-results}.
+However, when the learning rate $\eta$ is relatively small (e.g., during fine-tuning in practice), the parallelism $N$ can be significantly larger to achieve a further improved speedup.